badicsalex/peginator/README.md

 There are multiple ways to integrate a Peginator grammar to your project:

-* Compile your grammars directly with the `peginator-compile` binary
+* Compile your grammars directly with the `peginator` binary
-* Inline your grammars with the `peginate!` macro from the [peginator_macro](https://crates.io/crates/peginator_macro) package
+* Inline your grammars with the `peginate!` macro from the [peginator\_macro](https://docs.rs/peginator_macro) package
-* Or you can use the [buildscript helper](https://docs.rs/peginator/latest/peginator/buildscript/struct.Compile.html)
+* Or you can use the [buildscript helper](https://docs.rs/peginator_codegen)

 ## Contribution

-At this point, I'd be happy if someone other than me used this code.
+At this point, I'd be happy if simply more people used this code.
 Please reach out if you need any help.

 ## See also